-\item {}[\emph{healing}] We select $S$ satisfying the healing size condition (\cref{eq:S-healing-size}) and $S \cap \Upsilon( \fB_0) \neq \emptyset$, together with bubble groups $\{\fB_i\}, \{\fB_i'\}$ which are exactly the one whose projection intersect $S$ in $h$ and $h'$ respectively.
-In particular, $\fB_0$ appears in the set $\{ \fB'\}$ but not in~$\{ \fB\}$. \begin{itemize} \item If $(S, \{ \fB\})$ is typical (i.e., satisfies \cref{eq:healing-bubble-grp-terms}) then, since the contribution to either weight of the integral is at most $C_1( |R_0| + |S| + \sum_i |\Upsilon( \fB'_i)| )$ by \cref{lem:short_range_integral} ($C_1 \geq C_0$ by construction and the distance condition is automatically verified since $S$ intersects $\fB_0$), with probability at least $1-2\exp(- C_1|S|)$ (with room to spare) we remove all bubbles from both $h$ and $h'$, decreasing the distance to $0$.
-With the complement probability, we increase the distance by at most $\# \{ \fB' \} \leq |S|$.
+\begin{itemize} \item If $(S, \{ \fB\})$ is typical (i.e., satisfies \cref{eq:healing-bubble-grp-terms}) then, since the contribution of the integral to either weight is at most $C_1( |R_0| + |S| + \sum_i |\Upsilon( \fB'_i)| )$ by \cref{lem:short_range_integral} ($C_1 \geq C_0$ by construction and the distance condition is automatically verified since $S$ intersects $\fB_0$), with probability at least $1-2\exp(- C_1|S|)$ (with room to spare) we remove all bubbles from both $h$ and $h'$, decreasing the distance to $0$.
+With the complementary probability, we increase the distance by at most $\# \{ \fB' \} \leq |S|$.